 Nominations are accepted either from individuals interested in becoming members, or from current members wishing to sponsor a colleague.
 Please fill out the webform below.

 The CRCPHP will inform the individual that a membership of the appropriate appointment type has been granted.

 Membership status is normally good for 5 years.
 Prior to the end of a membership period, the individual will be contacted regarding their interest in renewal.
 Approval of renewals is based on specific contributions to the CRCPHP over the previous period and engagement in research & programs that promote health and wellness.
 In addition, membership is reviewed annually and may be discontinued for any of the following reasons:

 - The member or investigator resigns from the University and has no formal affiliation with the CRCPHP.

 - Research interests are no longer consistent with the Center’s mission.

 - Discontinuation of interaction with CRCPHP membership.

-- UA DCC relationships are considered at-will and carry no promise of continuation and can be terminated at any time, without cause, without notice and without recourse.
+- UA DCC relationships are considered at-will, carry no promise of continuation, and can be terminated at any time, without cause, without notice, and without recourse.